NEFSC/READ-SSB-Lee-RFAdataset/README.md

 # Overview
 This repository can be found at https://github.com/NEFSC/READ-SSB-Lee-RFAdataset This repository holds code to assemble ownership data for RFAA analysis.
-Please see [here](https://github.com/NEFSC/READ-SSB-Lee-RFAdataset/blob/master/documentation/output_data_description.md) for documentation on the dataset
+Please see [here](/documentation/output_data_description.md) for documentation on the dataset.

-Please see [here](https://github.com/NEFSC/READ-SSB-Lee-RFAdataset/blob/master/documentation/getting_started.md) for help on running this code.

-Please see [here](https://github.com/NEFSC/READ-SSB-Lee-project-templates) for some general info on getting data from oracle and getting organized.
+Please see [here](https://github.com/NEFSC/READ-SSB-Lee-project-template-instructions) for some info if you want to try to run this yourself.

 Please help make this a valuable up-to-date resource.
 To add your knowledge:
 1. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) - It's in the top right of github.